seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 The ``doFinalization`` method is an infrequently used method that is called when the pass framework has finished calling :ref:`runOnSCC
-<writing-an-llvm-pass-runOnSCC>` for every SCC in the program being compiled.
+<writing-an-llvm37-pass-runOnSCC>` for every SCC in the program being compiled.

-.. _writing-an-llvm-pass-FunctionPass:
+.. _writing-an-llvm37-pass-FunctionPass:

 The ``FunctionPass`` class
 --------------------------

 In contrast to ``ModulePass`` subclasses, `FunctionPass
-<http://llvm.org/doxygen/classllvm_1_1Pass.html>`_ subclasses do have a
+<http://llvm37.org/doxygen/classllvm37_1_1Pass.html>`_ subclasses do have a
 predictable, local behavior that can be expected by the system.
 All ``FunctionPass`` execute on each function in the program independent of all of the other functions in the program.  ``FunctionPass``\ es do not require that